Every day, it seems, there is a news article on faith deconstruction, focusing on individuals who have renounced or abandoned their Christian faith.

 A church should be known for its unconditional love, not its political views or public opposition to those who disagree with their faith.

-The world is watching to see if our actions match up with our stated beliefs.
+The world is watching to see if our actions match our stated beliefs.
 So can you blame them for being skeptical?

 4. Faith Deconstruction recognizes the importance of dealing with doubt.